jpdevries/eureka/README.md

 The development server, like any other React app created with `create-react-app`, will automatically inject changes as you save changes to your source files.

-## 🗄 REST API
-Eureka is hungry.
-It needs a REST API to feed it JSON data.
-Find docs at the [REST API wiki page](https://github.com/jpdevries/eureka/wiki/REST-API).

 ## 🛠 Usage

 **HTML**